Functors, Applicative, and Monads

 More precisely, a function

-in a container as the leftmost term follow by its container arguments!To make this pattern to look better, the applicative interface provides a derived operation called
+fin a container as the leftmost term followed by its container arguments!We can simplify this to

 f <$> xx <*> yy <*> zz ...